Natural Cat Litter

 Clay-based products can contain both of these ingredients, so it's definitely a good idea to check those product labels!

-Side-note: There has been some confusion regarding the use of silica dust, in crystal kitty litter.
+Side-note: There has been some confusion regarding silica dust in crystal kitty litter.
 For this use, crystalline silica (which is dangerous) is processed into amorphous silica gel (which is harmless).
 So crystal is safe if you want to try it.

 Types of Natural Cat Litter